- Do you have a lot of passwords to manage?

 There is also an advanced feature called "plausible deniability" that several password managers are in the process of considering for implementation.
 With plausible deniability, a user can set up one password that appears to give access to the entire set of stored passwords, but actually only allows access to a subset of less-important passwords.
 The user can also configure a second password, which if used instead, would reveal the more high-value passwords.
 Plausible deniability is already implemented by some crypto hardware wallets, but as a tricky and advanced feature, it is not yet common in popular software-based password managers.

-Password Manager links and reviews
+Where can you find some Password Manager links and reviews?

 Below is a list of direct links to popular password managers: